Cholsey, Oxfordshire, UK, a little history and info!

 Consists of riverside marsh, swamp, coarse grassland, willow scrub and reeds.

 There are several species of dragonfly and damselflies in summer.
-Several species of warbler breed and snipe possibly.
-It is a winter roost site for Pied Wagtail, Meadow Pipit, Reed Bunting and Corn Buntings.
-Also a site of the summer snowflake or loddon lily.
+Several species of warbler breed.
+It is a winter roost site for Pied Wagtail, Meadow Pipit, Reed Bunting and a nationally important winter roost site for Corn Buntings with a max of 400 recorded in some winters.

 Cholsey Hill.